-Dhruva J Bordoloi after his Bachelor’s Degree in Mass Communication and extensive diploma in VFX and Animation from Arena Multimedia. started working as an editor in an advertising agency in Mumbai.
-Thereafter, he joined a post production studio called ‘FutureWorks’ and finally decided on starting his own production house, ‘Pixelray Films’.
+Dhruva J Bordoloi after his Bachelor’s Degree in Mass Communication and an extended diploma in VFX and Animation from Arena Multimedia. started working as an editor in an advertising agency in Mumbai.
+Thereafter, he joined a post-production studio called ‘FutureWorks’ and finally decided on starting his own production house, ‘Pixelray Films’.
 He executed various documentaries before he went onto make Dooronir Nirola Poja.
-It was 2014, when he actually started working on the script of DNP.
+It was 2014 when he actually started working on the script of DNP.

 Glance to the Script:

 The story of the movie revolves around the protagonist Hiranya Barua, a Private Insurance Company employee, who shifts with his small family of four to a new township.
 While his son Aditya excels in his studies, on the other hand, his daughter Prerna is winning accolades in dance and his wife Manju is a virtuoso homemaker.
 The story propagates showing his long-cherished wish for giving his family a simple, honest living and thereby upholding his exposition of whether his approach to life could fulfill that wish.

 People Who are involved in the making of DNP: